-- 1 pound crimini or white button mushrooms, thinly sliced
+- 1 pound cremini mushrooms or white button, thinly sliced

-- 1 large Spanish onion, peeled and chopped (about 2 cups)
+- 1 Spanish onion peeled and chopped (about 2 cups)

-- 6 cups low sodium chicken stock, vegetable stock or water
+- 6 cups chicken stock (low sodium), or vegetable stock

-- 4 ounces mascarpone or cream cheese (optional, or use vegan cream)
+- 4 ounces mascarpone (or cream cheese or vegan cream)

 - Cook the rice according to the package directions.
 Remove from the heat and set it aside to cool.